sontruong/angular8-example/README.md

 # KarrosTechFE

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4 and used some below packages
++ Material and hammerjs
++ ng-simple-slideshow
++ ng-starrating
++ angular2-toaster

 ## Development server